erikvanmechelen/wind/manuscript/imbalance.md

 {sample: true}
 # Beautiful Imbalances

 I've made a few games with my brothers and so I enjoy analyzing a game from the designer's perspective.
+Participating in local IGDA events or design events like Protospiel has taught me more about how to approach games critically.

 The more I play, look at, and think about Diplomacy, the more beautiful imbalances I see.
 Like a guitar, whose harmonics arise from imperfections, Diplomacy may be the wonder it is by virtue of these quirks in its design.

 It might seem odd to begin the book this way, but as the writer I want to provide the reader something fresh, so that even if you only complete this chapter and no more, you might have come to see something differently, and your time will have been well spent.